 They can answer ad hoc questions with answers that bring information from multiple sources, making it easier for customers to get a better support experience by helping them find the answers they need more quickly.

-Generative AI can also be used to improve financial services and accounting.
-For example, generative AI can be used to generate new financial models, which can help businesses make more informed investment decisions.
+Generative AI has the potential to make financial services and accounting more efficient and precise.
+AI can automatically analyze enormous amounts of financial data, detecting anomalies and fraudulent activities with higher accuracy than manual reviews.
+It can also be used to generate new financial models, which can help businesses make more informed investment decisions.

-Additionally, generative AI can be used to analyze financial data and identify patterns and trends, which can help businesses make better decisions and stay ahead of the curve.
+Additionally, generative AI can be used to analyze financial data and identify patterns & trends, and can automatically generate financial reports & forecasts, which can help businesses make better decisions and stay ahead of the curve.

 Generative AI has the potential to revolutionize product development and design.
 Generative AI can be used to generate new product designs, which can save time and money for businesses that rely on product design as a core part of their operations.

-In the field of product development and design, generative AI can help analyze consumer data and generate new product ideas, which can help businesses stay ahead of the curve and meet the evolving needs of their customers.
+In the field of product development and design, generative AI can help analyze consumer data and generate new product ideas based on preferences, trends, and functionality, which can help businesses stay ahead of the curve and meet the evolving needs of their customers.
+By iterating quickly through multiple design variations, generative AI models can significantly reduce the time and cost involved in the design process while enhancing overall product quality.

 When it comes to content creation, businesses can use generative AI to generate new marketing or advertising content, which can help businesses reach new customers and grow their customer base.

-Additionally, generative AI can be used to generate new recruitment strategies, which can help businesses attract and retain the best talent.
+AI-driven systems can assess candidates' resumes, qualifications, and skills to generate shortlists and make recommendations for interviewing based on the job requirements.
+Generative AI can also be used to generate new recruitment strategies, which can help businesses attract and retain the best talent.

 Additionally, generative AI can be used to generate new product designs, which can help businesses stay ahead of the curve and meet the evolving needs of their customers.